halide/halide_bazel/README.md

+** Note to reader: these build rules are deprecated and no longer maintained; Halide itself now includes Bazel build rules that are being maintained.
+We recommend migrating from these rules to the ones in Halide if you are using Bazel; see README_bazel.md in the Halide source tree.**

-# Bazel Halide Build Rules
+# Experimenal Bazel Halide Build Rules

 ## Overview